 - muscle pain

 The best way to avoid these symptoms is to consult your doctor.
-Also, the oil is available in most health stores.
+The oil is available in most health stores.
 Remember to go for a reputed brand and follow the manufacturer’s instructions to learn how to take oregano oil.

 Can you take oregano oil with antibiotics?